JobDoesburg/rde-js-client/src/decryption/handshake-protocol.md

    other party.
 4. The browser encrypts the decryption parameters using AES-CBC with the shared secret as key and the IV and sends the encrypted data to the app.
-5. The app decrypts the data and initiates key retrieval within the app.
+5. The app decrypts the data and initiates decryption within the app.
-6. The app encrypts the retrieved key using AES-CBC and sends it to the browser.
+6. The app encrypts the retrieved secret key using AES-CBC and sends it to the browser.

 ## Protocol
 A typical protocol flow from the app's perspective is provided below.